top of page

 Hello there!
 Thanks for checking out my page to learn more about me and my work.
 I am excited and honored to get the chance to work with you throughout your mental health journey.

 I was born and raised in Nebraska, graduating from the University of Nebraska-Lincoln in 2016 with a Bachelor’s degree in Nutrition & Exercise Health Science.
-Certified as a yoga instructor and personal trainer, I moved to Nicaragua after graduation to work in a local health center, working with those living in the historic colonial city of Granada.
-It was there that I learned how to speak Spanish and what it meant to work with a diverse range of individuals from all around the world.
-In Granada I was introduced to the world of acro-yoga and circus arts, something that continues to enrich my life to this day and has helped to form my understanding of what it means to live a fulfilling and purposeful life.
+Seeking change and adventure, I moved to Granada, Nicaragua after graduation to work in a local health center as a yoga instructor and personal trainer.
+Here, I learned how to speak Spanish and what it meant to work with a diverse range of individuals from all around the world; all while beginning a years-long journey of self discovery, searching for understanding of the workings of the world and my place in it.

 DSC00674.jpg